Pranit-Ekatpure/Unix_Programming/Socket/README.md

 # Socket
 This section contain examples on how to use the protocols in the TCP/IP suite: TCP, UDP and SCTP.
 These transport protocols use the network-layer protocol IP, either IPv4 or IPv6.

-**Socket**: To perform network I/O, desired communication protocol socket is created first.
-It is a endpoint of a two way communication link between two programs running on the network.
+To perform network I/O, desired communication protocol **socket** is created first.
+It is a endpoint of a two way communication link between two programs running on the network. **Socket programming** is a way of connecting two nodes on a network to communicate with each other.

 ## TCP
 Transmission Control Protocol.